|Years||1989 World Championships (4x 6th)|

 While none of this achieved anything immediate at the time, it was without doubt an essential step on the road that led to today’s boat race being run on the Tideway, fully funded by Newton investment Management, and supported by a website which covers both the men’s and women’s Oxford-Cambridge boat races equally.

 At the National Championships in 1990 Annabel and Ali presented Peter Coni, the then Chairman of Henley Royal Regatta, with a silver salver engraved with the inscription “The Gentlemen’s Plate” a dig at the name of one of the Henley Royal trophies, the Ladies Plate, which is for a men’s eights event, in the long campaign to have women’s events added to the regatta programme.
 Peter Coni himself was actually supported the idea but was playing a careful political game as such changes had to be approve by the entire committee of management, many of whom did not share his views.

 Again, this clever piece of publicity ensured that the matter was kept on the agenda.
 The women’s sculls were added in 1993, and women’s eights first raced in 1989.
-Today there are six open events for women and one for junior women.
+As of 2021, Today there are 10 events for women.

 As with her effectiveness as an athlete, anyone assuming that her good looks and profession as an artist mean that she is a ‘dumb blonde’ will quickly realise they are wrong when they find themselves on the sharp end of one of her highly articulate and intelligent responses.